As the saying goes “It’s not about what size you wear. It’s about HOW you wear your size.”

 - Round neckline (NOT FLATTERING, that make my chubby face looks even bigger.
 Plus round neck looks too youthful and casual for me)

 - V-neck and square neck (MUCH BETTER CHOICE, V line can elongate your neck and make you look slimmer)

 - Off-shoulder (My favourite: Feminine and sexy, again it can shed the heaviness of the upper body – super flattering for all types of gals except board shoulders)

 - Boat neckline (It’s tasteful, sophisticated, plus it’s much more flattering than the round neck, try this out!)

 - Sweetheart neckline (I LOVE that because it can always create a bustier look but still contouring my arms! )

 13. H-shape skirt is more slimming that A-line skirt

-Even they are both the same height, the rectangle always looks taller visually isn’t it?
+Even though they are both the same height, the rectangle always looks taller visually isn’t it?

 If you really want to wear an A-line dress, perhaps consider a less dramatic design.

-14. Opt for midi dress rather than knee high dress
+14. Opt for a midi dress rather than knee high dress

 Go for the midi dress (mid-calf) dress and instantly you will feel so much better.